Leonard Turton has worked in education for 45 years.

 Jason has worked at all levels of education from primary to secondary, tertiary and university level.
 He came to the conclusion that, of all these, primary school teaching was probably the hardest and that secondary school teaching was the level that most suited him temperamentally.
 In an ideal world he would walk to school in the morning and spend the day reading poetry, painting and chatting with teenagers.

 He now lives with Carmen in a small village in the mountains of Asturias.
 She has a property there where they are turning fields into gardens and encouraging people to come and enjoy the mountains, as guests in her rental cottage and as organic farm volunteers in her gardens.
-Jason, meanwhile, translates poetry, writes about education, paints in the woods, works as a guide on the Camino de Santiago, grows his own vegetables, gives talks to teachers and helps people with their educational projects- so long as they have that balance of head, hand and heart.
+Jason, meanwhile, translates poetry, writes about education, paints in the woods, grows his own vegetables, gives talks to teachers and helps people with their educational projects- so long as they have that balance of head, hand and heart.

 We are based in Asturias, Spain.
-Our office is in Oviedo, the capital city, between the mountains and the sea.
+Our office is in Grado.
 There are direct flights to Oviedo from London, Paris and many Spanish airports.
 The airport is only 20 minutes from our office.

-We also have a conference centre in the mountains, 40 minutes from Oviedo.
+In our offices we have space to run workshops and training.
+We use the gardens and open spaces in Jason’s village where you are also welcome to stay: www.villandasrural.es.
 Keep an eye on the blog to find details of workshops and training; or get in touch with us to craft a tailor-made democratic education event.